Toyota GR Supra: Formula Drift

 In March 2020, the first GR Supra for the Formula Drift drifting series was unveiled by Papadakis Racing in partnership with Toyota Gazoo Racing.
-It is powered by a modified B58 engine producing over 745 kW (1000 hp) and is driven by Fredric Aasbø.
-In November 2020, another GR Supra for Formula D was unveiled by GReddy Performance, powered by a modified B58 powerplant producing 596 kW (800 hp), and driven by Ken Gushi.
+It is powered by a modified B58 engine producing over 745 kW and is driven by Fredric Aasbø.
+In November 2020, another GR Supra for Formula D was unveiled by GReddy Performance, powered by a modified B58 powerplant producing 596 kW, and driven by Ken Gushi.
 Both Formula D GR Supras were featured by Toyota at the 2020 SEMA show, and have competed in Formula D since 2020.
 Team Huragan Racing's Oleksii Holovnia also began piloting a GR Supra in 2023.

 Aasbø went on to win the 2021 and 2022 Formula D Championship driving the GR Supra, winning five individual rounds since 2020.
 Strong performances by the GR Supra in Formula D have also helped Toyota win the overall Formula D Auto Cup in both 2021 and 2022.

 Supercars Championship

 In September 2024, Toyota Gazoo Racing Australia confirmed the use of the GR Supra in the Supercars Championship from 2026.
-Walkinshaw Andretti United were announced as the homologation team, as well as the use of the 2UR-GSE 5.0-litre V8 engine used in the Lexus RC F GT3.
+Walkinshaw TWG Racing were announced as the homologation team, as well as the use of the 2UR-GSE 5.0-litre V8 engine used in the Lexus RC F GT3.